 3. Cryptocurrency-Backed Stablecoin

 Cryptocurrencies back up this type of stable token.
 Popular cryptocurrencies such as Ethereum or Bitcoin, which happens to have a lot of market value are used here.
-Usually, these coins aren’t backed up by single crypto, rather a mix of different cryptocurrencies.
+Usually, these coins aren’t backed up by a single crypto, but rather a mix of different cryptocurrencies.
 This structure prevents any volatility risks.

 If you use only single crypto to back up this stablecoin price, then the primary goal of stablecoin becomes void.
 It would just be a coin backed up by another coin, which makes this unnecessary, to begin with.

 Another great factor of cryptocurrency-backed stablecoins is that it is overly collateralized.
 This type of structure is necessary to maintain the value fluctuations of the crypto market.
-Making more than the situation demands prevents the damage of sudden crash in price.
+Making more than the situation demands prevents the damage of a sudden crash in price.

 A most common scene for these types of stablecoins is when users stake their coins in a smart contract and then later creates a fixed ratio of stablecoins.